sarthak268/sarthak268.github.io/_pages/bookshelf.md

 3. The Compound Effect by Darren Hardy
 4. Ikigai by Francesc Miralles and Hector Garcia
 5. The Courage to be Disliked by Fumitake Koga and Ichiro Kishimi
+6. 12 Rules for Life by Jordan B. Peterson

 ## Fiction